CharlieBurton10/uk_events_list/README.md

 ### General features on each page

-All Pages on the website are responsive and have:
+All pages on the website are responsive and have:

 * A favicon in the browser tab.

 ![Favicon](docs/favicon.png)

-* All Pages on the website have:
+* All pages on the website have:
   * Logo

     ![logo](docs/logo.png)